-A United Launch Alliance (ULA) Atlas V rocket will launch Boeing's Crew
+A United Launch Alliance (ULA) Atlas V rocket launched Boeing's Crew

 Space Transportation (CST)-100 Starliner spacecraft on its Orbital

 Flight Test-2 (OFT-2) to the International Space Station.
 OFT-2 is

 the second uncrewed flight of the Starliner that will demonstrate the

 spacecraft's human transportation capabilities.
 This test flight is the

 last major step before the Atlas V and Boeing's Starliner capsule take